Hacking my Roomba

 I guess I could have stopped there.

-But actually, there’s another thing modern web browsers can do: they can stream video.
+But actually, there's another thing modern web browsers can do: they can stream video.
 So I fitted a camera to the Pi, and now it really can play Doom.
-Sure, not actual Doom, but I’ve got a first-person view of a 3D world and I can control it with a gamepad.
-That’s a first-person shooter in my book.
+Sure, not actual Doom, but I've got I mean the Roomba can't go up or down stairs, but then arguably you can't do that in Doom anyway. and I can control it with a gamepad.
+That's a first-person shooter in my book.

-And yes, I do mean “shooter”.
-Because I mounted the camera on the back of the Roomba, and the back of the Roomba has a vent — all vacuum cleaners do, or else they’d explode if they sucked in too much air and it couldn’t go anywhere.
-So as well as mapping the analogue stick to the wheels, I mapped the A button to the suction fan.
-Arranging a few stand-up paper enemies around my room, I can move around them and shoot them with blasts of air, killing them.
+And yes, I do mean "shooter".
+Because I mounted the camera on the back of the Roomba, and the back of the Roomba has a vent — all vacuum cleaners do, or else they'd explode if they sucked in too much air and it couldn't go anywhere.
+So as well as Backwards, so it would feel right with the camera mounted on the rear., I mapped the A button to the suction fan.
+Arranging a few This is an olden-days videogame technique called 'scaled sprites'. around my room, I can move around them and shoot them with blasts of air, killing them.

 And so I present: Doomba.